Allan101028/dual-arm-cable-insertion-ros2/README.md

 # dual-arm-cable-insertion-ros2
 Vision-assisted dual-arm cable handover and insertion using ROS 2, MoveIt 2 and ArUco-based pose estimation.
-# Vision-Assisted Dual-Arm Cable Handover and Insertion using ROS 2 and MoveIt 2
+# Vision-Assisted Dual-Arm Cable Handover and Insertion using ROS 2

+A vision-assisted dual-arm robotic system for autonomous cable handover and connector insertion using ROS 2, MoveIt 2 and ArUco-based pose estimation.

+## Project Status

+**In Development**

 ## Overview

 This project focuses on developing an autonomous dual-arm robotic system for cable handover and connector insertion.

-The system is designed to use vision-based pose estimation to identify the cable and connector, coordinate two robotic arms, plan collision-free trajectories, perform an arm-to-arm cable handover, and execute precise insertion.
+The system is designed to detect the cable and connector using fiducial markers, coordinate two robotic arms, plan collision-free trajectories, perform an arm-to-arm cable handover, and execute precise insertion.

-The project uses a low-cost 7-DoF bio-inspired robotic arm platform driven by serial-bus servos.
+The robotic platform is based on a low-cost 7-DoF bio-inspired arm driven by ST3215 serial-bus servos.

-## Problem Statement

-Cable insertion is challenging because the cable is flexible, its shape and tip orientation can change during manipulation, and the connector requires precise positioning and alignment.

-A single robotic arm cannot simultaneously stabilize the cable and perform the insertion task.
-Therefore, the project uses coordinated dual-arm manipulation with an intermediate handover.

-The two arms operate in a shared workspace, requiring collision-free planning between the arms, cable, and surrounding environment.

-## Objectives
+## Key Objectives

-- Develop an ArUco marker-based vision system for estimating cable and connector poses.
+- Develop an ArUco marker-based vision system for 3D pose estimation.
 - Implement dual-arm coordination using ROS 2 and MoveIt 2.
 - Plan collision-free trajectories in a shared workspace.
-- Perform autonomous cable handover and insertion.
+- Perform autonomous cable handover between two robotic arms.
-- Validate the system through cable insertion and peg-in-hole tasks.
+- Perform peg-in-hole and cable insertion tasks.
-- Evaluate positioning accuracy, handover reliability, success rate, and execution time.
+- Evaluate positioning accuracy, handover reliability and execution performance.

-## System Architecture

-The planned system consists of:

-Vision System
-        ↓
-Pose Estimation
-        ↓
-ROS 2
-        ↓
-MoveIt 2
-        ↓
-Inverse Kinematics & Motion Planning
-        ↓
-Collision Checking
-        ↓
-Dual-Arm Manipulation
-        ↓
-Cable Handover & Insertion

 ## Technologies

 - ROS 2
 - MoveIt 2
 - Python
-- OpenCV
-- ArUco Markers
-- URDF / XACRO
+- ArUco / Computer Vision
 - RViz
 - Gazebo
+- URDF / Xacro
 - Motion Planning
+- Inverse Kinematics
 - CAD
 - Serial-Bus Servos

-## CAD and Robot Design

-The robotic arm was developed through iterative CAD design.

-The first prototype was evaluated to identify mechanical and integration limitations.
-A redesigned prototype was developed to improve structural rigidity, workspace, precision, actuator integration and compatibility with ROS 2 and MoveIt 2.

-## Current Status
+## Current Progress

-**Project Status: In Development**

-Current work focuses on:
+### Completed / Developed

+- Problem identification and system objectives
+- Initial robotic arm design
-- CAD completion
+- Redesigned robotic arm CAD model
-- URDF/XACRO robot modelling
+- Mechanical integration planning
+- URDF/Xacro development

+### In Progress

-- ROS 2 robot description
+- ROS 2 integration
-- MoveIt 2 integration
+- MoveIt 2 configuration
-- Simulation and motion planning
+- Motion planning

-Upcoming work includes:

-- Dual-arm motion planning
+- Dual-arm coordination

+### Upcoming

 - Vision integration
-- Cable handover logic
+- Autonomous handover
 - Cable insertion
-- Hardware validation and testing

-## My Contribution

-I am involved in:

-- Robotic arm CAD and mechanical design
-- URDF/XACRO robot modelling
-- ROS 2 integration
-- Preparation for MoveIt 2-based simulation and motion planning
+- Testing and evaluation
-- Dual-arm robotic manipulation development

-## Project Team

-Alen George
-Bharath MS
-Rone Issac Biju
-Alen Francis

-## Project Timeline
+## System Concept

-June 2026 – November 2026
+The intended workflow is:

+1. Detect the cable and connector using ArUco markers.
+2. Estimate their 3D poses.
+3. Plan the required robot motion using MoveIt 2.
+4. Move the first arm to grasp and stabilize the cable.
+5. Transfer the cable to the second arm.
+6. Plan the insertion trajectory.
+7. Perform the connector insertion while avoiding collisions.

 ## Project Documentation

-Project presentation and supporting documentation are available in the `docs/` directory.
+The project presentation and documentation are available in the [`docs`](./docs/) folder.

 ## Future Scope

-- Marker-free cable and connector detection
+- Marker-free cable and connector detection using learned vision models.
-- Cable shape estimation and tracking
+- Cable shape estimation and tracking.
-- Force/tactile sensing for compliant insertion
+- Force and tactile sensing for compliant insertion.
-- Learning-based handover and insertion
+- Learning-based handover and insertion.
-- Extension to multi-cable wiring-harness assembly
+- Extension to multi-cable wiring-harness assembly.